The Florida Bar

 Adoption is a serious matter for all concerned.
-It determines the entire future of the child because it permanently severs ties with birth parents and relatives and transfers the child into a new family where he or she will remain permanently.
-The new family is responsible for providing the child with the care and guidance necessary in life that will determine the kind of adult he or she will become.
+It determines the future of the child, because it permanently severs ties with birth parents and relatives and transfers the child into a new family where the child will remain permanently.
+The new family is responsible for providing the care and guidance that will determine the kind of adult that child will become.
 To the birth parents, adoption usually means relinquishing the child forever without the privilege of seeing the child or being otherwise involved in the child’s life.
-However in some types of adoptions, called open adoption, birth parents retain the right to communicate or visit the child.
+However, in some types of adoptions, called open adoption, birth parents retain the right to communicate or visit the child.
 Additionally, the birth parents are permanently relieved of all responsibilities of the child’s care and financial needs.
-To the adoptive parents, adoption means providing for and undertaking the care of a child to whom they will have the same obligations to as a child naturally born to them.
+To the adoptive parents, adoption means providing for and undertaking the care of a child to whom they will have the same obligations as to a child naturally born to them.

 WHO MAY ADOPT A CHILD?

 Adults who live and work in the state, are of good character, and have the ability to nurture and provide for a child may adopt.
 Single adults, as well as married couples, may adopt.
-A stepparent may adopt his or her spouse’s children.
-In 2010, the Third District Court of Appeal ruled that the statutory ban prohibiting homosexuals from adopting a child is unconstitutional.
-The Department of Children & Families did not seek review by the Florida Supreme Court of this decision so a person who is a homosexual may now adopt a child even though the ban is still in an existing statute.
+A stepparent may adopt a spouse’s children.
+It is no longer illegal for gay couples or individuals to adopt a child.

 A person may not be prohibited from adopting solely because of a physical disability unless it is determined that the disability renders the person incapable of being an effective parent.